Cavacha: Socio-economic context of the cavacha era

 Franco Luambo performing with TPOK Jazz at Zaire 74.

 Cavacha's rise coincided with a period of economic growth in Zaire, marked by major infrastructure projects and increasing international recognition.
-The 1974 Rumble in the Jungle boxing match between Muhammad Ali and George Foreman, preceded by an international music festival, positioned Zaire on the global stage.
+The 1974 Rumble in the Jungle boxing match between Muhammad Ali and George Foreman, preceded by an international music festival in which Zaïko Langa Langa performed, positioned Zaire on the global stage.
 During this period, Congolese politicians embraced music as a source of national pride, with slogans such as "Happy is the people that sings and dances".

 Examples

 Zaïko Langa Langa, with Meridjo Belobi on drums, has numerous songs that feature the cavacha rhythm.
 Notable examples include: